yosefk/WarmPool/README.md

 # Usage

-* `WarmPool pool(num_threads);` creates a pool; since the thread submitting the work to the pool also runs some work, you might want to pass 7 to get "8 threads working in parallel"
+* `WarmPool pool(num_threads)` creates a pool; since the thread submitting the work to the pool also runs some work, you might want to pass 7 to get "8 threads working in parallel"
-* `pool.parallel_for(start, finish, index_func)` is the only way to submit work; the limitations appear below
+* `pool.parallel_for(start, finish, index_func)` is how you submit work; the limitations appear below
 * `pool.warm(true/false)` puts the pool into a warm/cold state; cold=waiting on a futex, warm=busy-waiting (which means faster wake-ups but more CPU overhead, so you would go back into the cool state after a burst of work.)
 There's a 2nd optional parameter setting the number of busy-waiting iterations after which the pool "cools down" on its own, in case the warm(false) call is never made
 * "Statistics/status functions":
   * `pool.main_iter_share()` returns the share of iterations executed by the main thread (more accurately, the threads which issued non-nested calls to parallel_for which weren't serialized due to having been issued concurrently from several threads.)
 This is interesting in that a main thread doing "too much" of the work indicates some issue with workers' availability, response time or throughput relatively to the main thread.